chingu-voyages/v8-geckos-team-10/README.md

 ## Meet the Project: Generation Diamond

 Generation Diamond is a young non-profit based in Omaha, Nebraska.
-Their main objective is to provide young adults that have gone through the legal system a way to reentry society and avoid common pitfalls that may cause them to fall back into criminal activities.
-As a group, we in the Team Geckos decided to do this project because we believed it would be a great oportunity to tie some of the knowledge we had and wanted to gain into a tangible product that will benefit society.
+Their main objective is to provide young adults that have gone through the legal system a way to reenter society and avoid common pitfalls that may cause them to fall back into criminal activities.
+As a group, we chose this project because we believed it would be a great oportunity to utilize some of the knowledge we had.
+We also wanted to produce a tangible product that would benefit society.

 Click [here](https://generation-diamond.herokuapp.com/) to see the project live.